Tendukheda, Damoh: Demographics

-Government

-Tendukheda is part of Jabera Assembly Constituency.
-Dharmendra Singh Lodhi is elected mla from here in 2023 Madhya Pradesh Legislative Assembly election.
-It is a tehsil headquarter and a administrative Division in damoh district.
+According to the 2011 Census of India, the sub-district of Tendukheda in Damoh had an urban population of 14,399 and a total population including rural areas of 152,996.

 Description

-Tendukhed is about 50 km from Damoh district.
-A Jain temple is currently being constructed in Tendukhed, which is the first temple in Madhya Pradesh to be built with white stone.
+In 2015, the foundation stone was laid for a new Jain temple of white marble, the first of its kind to be built in Madhya Pradesh.

 The rest house here was built during the British period and still looks very beautiful due to good maintenance.
 It is told by elderly people that rock paintings of 500 to 1000 years ago have also been found in Bankagarh.

+The town of Tendukheda has access to an animal ambulance service launched in Damoh district by the central government in 2023.